emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

    :::

-Now you have successfully created a cluster with two nodes, you can read the **Query cluster status**, **Manage cluster nodes**, and **Configure network protocols** sections on how to monitor the cluster status and how to manage the cluster.
+Now you have successfully created a cluster with two nodes, you can read the [Query Cluster Status](#query-cluster-status), [Manage Cluster Nodes](#manage-cluster-nodes), and [Configure Network Protocols](#configure-network-protocols) sections on how to monitor the cluster status and how to manage the cluster.

 ## Auto Clustering